What Are Amphetamines Used For?

 - Those with legitimate prescriptions.

-While amphetamines are often sold and bought on the street, abused for a number of different reasons (e.g. for their reputation as “smart drugs” or “study drugs” that can enhance school performance), the fact is that those with prescriptions are just as susceptible to abuse.
-Remember, the fact that a drug is prescribed by doctors does not mean it is not addictive.
+While amphetamines are often sold and bought on the street and abused for a number of different reasons (e.g. for their reputation as “smart drugs” or “study drugs” that can enhance school performance), the fact is that those with prescriptions are just as susceptible to drug abuse.
+Remember: the fact that a drug is prescribed by doctors does not mean it is not addictive.

 Amphetamine dependency is especially dangerous because it comes with tolerance.
 Tolerance to amphetamines means that users will need higher doses to regain the same “high.”
 Using a higher dose of amphetamines:

-- Exposes users to more severe symptoms in the short and long term.
+- Exposes users to more severe symptoms of amphetamine use in the short and long term.

 - Puts users at higher risk for drug overdose, which can easily lead to death.

 Amphetamine withdrawal treatment can be a difficult process.
 Amphetamine withdrawal often leads to a wide array of withdrawal symptoms, including:

 - Increased appetite.